Barney Point, Queensland: Geography

 Gladstone railway station is the only station that is a passenger stop.

 History

 The area takes its name from the local headland Barney Point, which in turn was named in honour of George Barney (1792-1862), a soldier and engineer, and Lieutenant Governor of the Colony of North Australia 1846-1847.

+Barney Point is associated with the early history of the settlement of the Gladstone area.
+Friend Park in Barney Point was the site of the former Port Curtis Government Residence and Domain, established in 1854–56.
+The former residence was constructed for, and occupied by, Captain Maurice Charles O'Connell, who in 1854 was appointed Government Resident, Police Magistrate, and Commissioner of Crown Lands for the Port Curtis and Leichhardt districts of New South Wales (the separation of Queensland did not occur until 1859).
+The Domain was laid out in mid-1854, and a stone residence was completed by the end of 1856.

 A post office was opened on 1 September 1954 and closed on 8 March 1966.